ITF is the abbreviation for "Interleaved Two of Five". It is widely used as the standard distribution code printed on corrugated cardboard boxes.

 Although ITF has many advantages, it also has the disadvantage of possible "skip reading" due to its composition.
 Skip reading means that the barcode representing "3852" is incorrectly read as "38" with some digits being skipped.

 When the laser beam scans in a slanting direction as shown left, the barcode is read as "38".

-When ITF is used, to avoid the skip reading, the barcode reader shall be set to the "digit designation" function mode where only the specified numbers of digits are read.
+When ITF is used, to avoid skip reading, the barcode reader should be set to use the "digit designation" function mode where only the specified numbers of digits are read.

 Standard Distribution Code